ChemeketaCS/csweb/content/courses/cs160/202020_32937/_index.md

 ---

-These pages contain curriculum resources for CS160.
-They are designed to supplement the text book, not replace it.
+These pages contain curriculum resources for this offering of CS160.

+Please refer to elearn for assignments, due dates, and announcements.